Fischer-Jessica/earwyrm-pipeline/README.md

   - root cause of the bug reported in issue #1
 - change max_length of chunks to enforce single sentence chunks to avoid weird pauses in sentences
 - splitting text into individual sentences now works as expected and introduces natural pauses, addressing issue #2
-- correct release date for `1.1.2` in the changelog
+- set correct release date for `1.1.2` in the changelog

 ### [1.1.2] - 27-06-2025
 - lay foundation to split text into individual sentence chunks

 ### [1.1.1] - 22-06-2025
-- Add note about the `ffprobe` command to check the length of generated MP3 file
+- add note about the `ffprobe` command to check the length of generated MP3 file

 ### [1.1.0] - 22-06-2025
 - add support for choosing between male and female voices (selectable via command line argument)